Skip to main content

 Three concurrent projects share one fleet.
 Without internal cross-charge, the fleet cost reads as one number across the portfolio.
 The project that is really carrying the equipment burden disappears into the average.

 You own the equipment.
-You rent it to a specialist subcontractor who supplies the operator and runs day-to-day work.
-The operator works for them.
-Poor care of the machine shows up in your costs later.
-You can remove a bad operator from your machine, but not from the subcontractor's payroll.
+You rent it to a specialist subcontractor who supplies the operator.
+Hard driving and missed checks never reach you as a cause, only later as higher maintenance and a machine retired early.
+You can remove a bad operator from your machine, but not from the subcontractor's payroll, and not without evidence of who did what.

 Which machine should move, which should stay, which is due for service, which is blocked by site priority.
 Without cross-project visibility, a machine sits on a completed scope for weeks because no one at head office had visibility on what was free where.